Remmeauth/remme-core/docs/remme-framework.rst

 From architecture description, you may have witnessed handler's possible actions.
 However, we decided to limit developer and enforce functional philosophy in order to write high-quality transaction processors.

-As a result we provide you with encapsulated :code:`basic_handler.py` that one inherits for own purposes.
+As a result, we provide you with an encapsulated :code:`basic_handler.py` that one inherits for own purposes of building a custom handler.

 The key way to enable relevant transaction type processing is to provide a custom handler with a :code:`get_state_processor` method: